Gastroesophageal reflux disease and heartburn

 Some experts recommend that people with Barrett esophagus who also have other risk factors for esophageal cancer undergo endoscopic screening every 3 to 5 years.
 Destroying any abnormal cells (dysplasia) with heat, cold, laser, or other methods is the treatment of choice.

-Complications of Stricture
+Complications of Strictures

 If the esophagus becomes severely injured over time, narrowed regions called strictures can develop, which may impair swallowing (a condition known as dysphagia).
 Stretching procedures or surgery may be required to restore normal swallowing.
 Strictures may actually prevent other GERD symptoms, by stopping acid from traveling up the esophagus.